Wishing you knew more about Aboriginal culture? Search no more.

 You don't need all of these resources, just pick the ones that speak to you the most right now.

-All resources are hand-picked selected by my Smart Owls community—people like you and I. I’ve asked them “What has helped you when you started learning about Aboriginal culture?” and what they recommended is included below.
+All resources were hand-picked by my Smart Owls community – people like you and I. I've asked them "What has helped you when you started learning about Aboriginal culture?" and what they recommended is included below.

 Tip: Long bucket lists are out.
 Get this actionable 2-page bucket list for Aboriginal culture and get a friend to do it with you!